-The Company accounts for securitisation investments in accordance with recognition, measurement and impairment standards set in IFRS 7 and IFRS 9.
+The Company accounts for securitisation investments in accordance with recognition, measurement and impairment standards set in IFRS 9.
 The major difference between a securitisation compared to a medium term loan note ('MTN') is linked to the repayment structure.

 The daily amortisation is similar for both securities.
 However, for a securitisation the principal is amortised as well, while an MTN would see amortisation on the premium only.
 The principal of a securitisation would reduce on coupon date.

-4.12.1 Securitisation risk management
+4.11.1 Securitisation risk management

 The Company invests in highly rated securitised products, within tightly defined limits, to expand and diversify its securities portfolio.
 The use of securitised investments is also expected to have a beneficial influence on profitability.
-The Company acts only as investor in traditional STS securitisation instruments, which means a securitisation involving the economic transfer of the exposures being securitised, it did not invest in re-securitisation assets at the reporting date.
-For completeness, the Company does not securitise assets, it only invests in residential mortgages backed securities ('RMBS') originating in the UK.
+The Company currently invests in traditional Simple, Transparent and Standardised ('STS') securitisation instruments, which means a securitisation involving the economic transfer of the exposures being securitised, it did not invest in resecuritisation assets at the reporting date.
+For completeness, the Company does not securitise assets, it only invests in residential mortgage backed securities ('RMBS') originating in the UK.
 Further, there is no significant risk transfer in the Company's securitisation assets as investor.
 These investments are part of the investment guidelines and governed by a dedicated risk framework, which is applied when buying a securitised asset.
 Equally, the Company does not utilise any Securitisation Special Purpose Entities ('SSPE') in its investments.